fenago/katacoda-scenarios/apache-spark/apache-spark-date-time-functions/steps/10/text.md

 - The from_unixtime function is used to cconvert the unix time which we obtained above.

-The following output is shown when we use the show method.
+The output is shown when we use the show method.

 `conversions.show()`{{execute}}